Parents often ask what they can do to support their child with their learning, and our first answer is always: read with them.

 Why is reading so important?

 Reading is the cornerstone of learning - being a fluent and confident reader unlocks the doors to so many other areas of learning for a child.

 Evidence suggests that children who read for enjoyment every day not only perform better in reading tests than those who don't, but also develop a broader vocabulary, increased general knowledge and a better understanding of other cultures.
-In fact, there is evidence to suggest that reading for pleasure is more likely to determine whether a child does well at school than their social or economic background.

 Learning to read is about listening and understanding as well as working out print.
 Through hearing stories, children are exposed to a rich and wide vocabulary.
 This helps them build their own vocabulary and improve their understanding when they listen, which is vital as they start to read.
 It’s important for them to understand how stories work as well.
 Even if your child doesn’t understand every word, they’ll hear new sounds, words and phrases which they can then try out, copying what they have heard.